mrakgr/Trading-Journal/journal_2025.md

 Let me do my exercises and then I will do some programming.
 I need to give trading a break.

 But well, the most important thing is that I am having fun.
 Trading should be an expression of freedom.

+2pm.
+The biggest mistake I made in the 2007 - 2014 period was trying to make money instead of enjoying the game.

+I need to do this.
+Trading could set me up for life I do it correctly, and who knows when the poker bot will be done.
+Eventually I'll get good enough at trading to do it only 2-3h a day.
+And the rest I'll be able to spend on programming.

+When the upcoming job starts, I'll just change the time I spend on my own projects into paid work.